splunk/public-o11y-docs/infrastructure/monitor/aws.rst

 1. Set up the Infrastructure Monitoring AWS integration.
 To learn more see :ref:`get-started-aws`.
 2. Next, check how to :ref:`monitor AWS with Infrastructure Monitoring <aws-infra-monitor>`.
-3. Refer to the AWS official documentation for a list of the available AWS metrics and other data, or check :ref:`the metadatada Observablity Cloud provides <aws-infra-metadata>`.
+3. Refer to the AWS official documentation for a list of the available AWS metrics and other data, or check :ref:`the metadata Observablity Cloud provides <aws-infra-metadata>`.

 .. _aws-infra-otel: